Puthalapattu

-Puthalapattu is a Mandalam in Chittoor district of the Indian state of Andhra Pradesh.
+Puthalapattu is a village and mandal headquarters of Puthalapattu mandal in Chittoor district of the Indian state of Andhra Pradesh.
 It is the mandal headquarters of Puthalapattu mandal.
 Puthalapattuis suburban of Chittoor city.

 Demographics

 As per Population Census 2011 the Puthalapattu village has population of 5583 of which 2787 are males while 2796 are females, population of children is 541.
 Sex Ratio of the village is 1003 which is higher than Andhra Pradesh state average of 993, child Sex Ratio of the Puthalapattu is 859. literacy rate of Puthalapattu village was 77.33% compared to 67.02% of Andhra Pradesh.